Boobie Miles: Friday Night Lights

-After high school and subsequent legal troubles
+Life after high school and subsequent legal troubles

-After graduating from Permian, Miles received and accepted a scholarship offer from Ranger College.
-Miles became the first freshman starting running back at Ranger, but his speed and agility was absent due to his aggravated knee injury.
-He failed out of Ranger College after the 1989–90 academic year and then spent some time playing semi-professional football in Culpeper, Virginia and working a series of odd jobs around Odessa.
+After graduating from Permian, Miles received many scholarship offers to junior colleges and accepted a scholarship offer from Ranger College but was still haunted by what could have happened if he hadn’t been injured.
+Miles became the first freshman starting running back at Ranger college, but his speed and agility was absent due to his aggravated knee injury.
+He soon failed out of Ranger College after the 1989–90 academic year and then spent some time playing semi-professional football in Culpeper, Virginia, and working a series of odd jobs around Odessa.
+On November 29, 1998, Miles suffered a personal tragedy when his uncle L.V died of a heart attack at the age of 54.
 Miles has expressed regret over attempting to play on his injured knee before having immediate surgery to repair it.

-In 2012, Buzz Bissinger published a 34-page afterword called After Friday Night Lights, which has Bissinger visiting with Miles and discussing their 25-year friendship.
+In 2012, H.G.
+Bissinger published a 34-page afterword called After Friday Night Lights, which has Bissinger visiting with Miles and discussing their 25-year friendship.

-In May 2011, he was charged with aggravated assault.
+In May 2011, Miles was charged with aggravated assault.
 Police said he struck his stepbrother repeatedly in the head with a beer bottle.
 He received a sentence of five years' deferred probation in district court.
-He was picked up on a probation violation and served five years in prison.
-Miles was released in January 2018.
+Miles was picked up on a probation violation and served five years in prison.
+He was released in January 2018.

 Miles has four children who live in Midland with their mother.
 As of June 2018, Miles lived in Copperas Cove, Texas, with his wife, Becca, and was working for Jack Welch Recruiting.
 In January 2020, Miles was sentenced to five years in prison for a 1999 sexual assault.

 In 2023, Miles was sentenced to 13 years in prison after an Ector County jury found him guilty of Failure to Comply With Sex Offender Registration Requirements.

 Legacy

-In 2010, southern hip hop rapper/producer Big K.R.I.T. released a song entitled "Hometown Hero" on his mixtape Krit Wuz Here, in which he features Boobie Miles quotes from the movie Friday Night Lights.
+In 2010, southern hip hop rapper/producer Big K.R.I.T. released a song entitled "Hometown Hero" on his mixtape Krit Wuz Here, in which he features quotes of Miles' from the movie Friday Night Lights.
 Big K.R.I.T., also released a song entitled "Boobie Miles" on his 2012 mixtape 4eva Na Day.

-Miles is related to Washington Commanders linebacker Von Miller.
+Miles is related to Super Bowl 50 MVP linebacker Von Miller.

 Anthony Dixon, a former running back and special-teamer for the Buffalo Bills, is nicknamed "Boobie" in reference to Miles.

-Miles Sanders, a running back for the Dallas Cowboys, is also nicknamed "Boobie" in reference to Miles.
+Miles Sanders, a running back, is also nicknamed "Boobie" in reference to Miles.

 Several members of the 2023 Detroit Lions named his portrayal as the best fictional athlete of all time.